 - Promote the organization to your contacts and on social media

-- Communicate to Chair when if you are no longer able to fulfill these duties.
+- Communicate to the Chair when if you are no longer able to fulfill these duties.

-Board contracts should be customized to reflect the organization’s core values, address any areas that have caused friction in the past, and memorialize any fundraising expectations.
-For example, if an organization has a minimum fundraising “give or get”, the Board member contract is the perfect place to memorialize it.
+Of course, board member contracts should be customized to reflect the organization’s core values, address any areas that have caused friction in the past, and memorialize any fundraising expectations.
+For example, if an organization has minimum fundraising or giving requirements, the Board member contract is the perfect place to memorialize it.

 Publicly available examples include:

-Setting forth clear expectations assists Board members in knowing what is expected of them and helps the Board hold members who aren’t pulling their weight accountable.
-Share your Board’s experience with Board contracts in the comments.
+Setting forth clear expectations assists board members in knowing what is expected of them and helps the board hold members who aren’t pulling their weight accountable.